 - Another thing my hubby and I have been talking about recently, is using cash more often for local purchases, instead of our credit card.
 We’ve been using our credit card for almost everything (always paying it off every month), so that we can earn free hotel stays, which is a benefit that our credit card offers.
 However, we’ve read that people tend to unconsciously spend more when using their credit cards, than they would if using cash.

 - I’ve been a big reader my whole life, and this whole Kindle – instant gratification thing, of easily buying a book online, can get out of hand for me.
-Lately, after seeing how many books I purchase, and then never actually read, I’ve been trying to pay attention and stop, and search my local library’s free online resource called Overdrive, to see if what I want is available to borrow.
-If it’s available, I still get the pleasure of instant gratification, because Overdrive lets you download books to your Kindle as well, and for free. 😛
+Lately, after seeing how many books I purchase, and then never actually read, I’ve been trying to pay attention and stop, and search my local library’s free online resource called Libby, to see if what I want is available to borrow.
+If it’s available, I still get the pleasure of instant gratification, because Libby lets you download books to your Kindle as well, and for free. 😛

 - Thrift stores are a biggie for saving money.
 My family and I recently spent a week with my parents, and they have a thrift store close by that often offers $1 a bag, on whatever you can fit in it, which is a wonderful deal for stocking up on clothing items or books.
 Unfortunately when we last visited, they didn’t have that deal going on, but I still got some really great deals… A beautiful bag for my daughter, a pair of running pants for my youngest son, and a looks like new, Beverly Lewis Trilogy that retails for around $40 on Amazon, for $2.50!
 To find thrift stores in your area, check out your local phone book or do a search online.

-- When I’m exhausted and can’t find the energy to make dinner, we’ve often turned to pizza delivery, since it’s often the most frugal choice, as far as takeout goes.
+- When I’m exhausted and can’t find the energy to make dinner, we’ve often turned to pizza delivery, since it’s usually the most frugal choice as far as takeout goes.
 But lately, especially with me getting back into couponing, and finding very good deals on frozen pizza, I’ve been making sure I keep a few in the freezer for those exhausted evenings.
 I can just throw them in the oven for dinner, instead of caving and ordering pizza.
 This is a savings for us of around $20 each time we do this!

 - See if some of your “fixed” bills like garbage pickup, will give you a discount if you pay for the year in full.
 My local garbage pickup company does this, and it can save anywhere from $40 -$120 for the year.

 - If you really like to eat out (and can afford to), a nice way to save money is to order takeout from a restaurant, instead of eating inside.
 Pick up your food and either eat it at home or a park, or some place nice.
-This way you still get the convenience and deliciousness, but you save the money you would have spent on tipping and drinks!

 - Getting organized can save A LOT.
 How many times have you bought something that you just knew you already had, SOMEWHERE, but didn’t have a clue where it might be.
 If you know WHAT you have, and WHERE it is, you can save yourself so much in duplicate purchases, whether it’s food in the freezer, or clothing, or office supplies, books….